 Getting Started Measuring Box Dimensions

 Before you begin calculating box measurements, you’ll first need to know your product dimensions.
 Measuring your product using the same formula you use to measure the box will keep you and your product packaging provider on the same page.
 Because of this, it’s best to measure your product using the standard length x width x height formula.
 (We’ll cover this measurement formula in depth later.)
 As a general rule, the box your product will be housed in should be just slightly larger than the product itself.
 We recommend adding about 1/8th inch (0.125 in.) to the length, width, and depth of your product.
 This helps to ensure the box dimensions are large enough.
-Keeping wiggle room to a minimum helps keep your product from moving around inside and potentially breakin.
+Keeping wiggle room to a minimum helps keep your product from moving around inside and potentially breaking.

 How To Calculate the Dimensions of a Box